PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Time Series/TimeSeries1.md

 ### What is time series data, analysis & forecasting?

 > Time series analysis is a specific way of analyzing a sequence of data points collected over an interval of time.
 In time series analysis, analysts record data points at consistent intervals over a set period of time rather than just recording the data points intermittently or randomly.
 However, this type of analysis is not merely the act of collecting data over time.
-<br>What sets time series data apart from other data is that the analysis can show how variables change over time.
+<br> What sets time series data apart from other data is that the analysis can show how variables change over time.
 In other words, time is a crucial variable because it shows how the data adjusts over the course of the data points as well as the final results.
 It provides an additional source of information and a set order of dependencies between the data.
-<br>Time series analysis typically requires a large number of data points to ensure consistency and reliability.
+<br> Time series analysis typically requires a large number of data points to ensure consistency and reliability.
 An extensive data set ensures you have a representative sample size and that analysis can cut through noisy data.
 It also ensures that any trends or patterns discovered are not outliers and can account for seasonal variance.
-Additionally, time series data can be used for forecasting—predicting future data based on historical data.([Source](https://www.tableau.com/learn/articles/time-series-analysis)).
+Additionally, time series data can be used for forecasting—predicting future data based on historical data ([Source](https://www.tableau.com/learn/articles/time-series-analysis)).

 Also, check out LaBarr's video, where he explains the difference between the two data types.